-Valinda Jones, M.S.N., RN, recently reflected on her work as volunteer with the OPTN Board of Directors and committees, and the importance of participation from transplant patients, caregivers and donation advocates.
+Valinda Jones, M.S.N., RN, reflects on her work as volunteer with the OPTN Board of Directors and committees, and the importance of participation from transplant patients, caregivers and donation advocates.

 To learn more about OPTN volunteer opportunities, visit the Get Involved page.